sourcebroker/deployer-extended/README.rst

 deploy:check_lock
 +++++++++++++++++

-Checks for existance of file deploy.lock in root of current instance.
+Checks for existence of file deploy.lock in root of current instance.
 If the file deploy.lock is there then deployment is stopped.

 You can use it for whatever reason you have.
 Imagine that you develop css/js locally with "grunt watch".